shaniBarGera/curves-graphing-tool/README.md

 ## Future Work

 Feature to add:
-- Add general information button to add more information in futuer
+- Add general information button to add more information in the future
 - Add option to open all curves at once
 - Alert user when k input value is larger then n
 - Improve code by making CHSPL inherit from CSPL not Curve